wdawson/okta.github.io/_source/_posts/2018-06-19-deploy-your-aspnet-core-app-to-azure.md

 * Secure your application with [multi-factor authentication](https://developer.okta.com/use_cases/mfa/)
 * And much more!
 Check out our [product documentation](https://developer.okta.com/documentation/)

 Are you sold?
-[Register for a forever-free developer account](https://developer.okta.com/signup/), and when you’re done, come on back so we can get on with our deployment!
+[Register for a forever-free developer account](https://developer.okta.com/signup/), and when you're done, come on back so we can get on with our deployment!

 ## Get the ASP.NET Core Starter App